YasserZ/skolera-refined-task/README.md

 * Database: mysql for development, pg for deployment.

+## Issued faced

+* The Devise gem provided in the task actually didn't work with a Rails API Project, i guess it was intended for regular projects, so i used [devise-token-auth](https://github.com/lynndylanhurley/devise_token_auth) instead.

 ## Background Workers

 ```
 Export users to csv file using sidekiq.
-Exported file is stored in 'app/exports/users.csv'
+Exported file is stored in 'app/exports/users.csv' using a BG job and replying with a successfully added to queue message.
 ```

 ## Endpoints